LemLib/LemLib/docs/tutorials/8_motion_chaining.md

 ### Turning Example

 Sometimes you might want to make a turn at the beginning of a movement to create a better path for a `moveToPose`.
+This is especially important if the next motion has a high minSpeed, because it will cause the motion to not wait until it is facing the target, and rather immediately start going forward.

 Here's a drawing of a possible use case: